 Children who attend alternative education often have complex needs, it is important our Trust and designated safeguarding leads ensure children are fully supported at all times, and the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
 Information sharing for pupils who receive education provision outside of a mainstream setting is vital to support the child and ensure the learning environment where they are placed has all necessary information for the child before they access the provision.
 The working together principles are key to keep the child safe and understanding the vulnerabilities needing to be supported.
-This should include up to date contact details for the professionals working with the child and family.
+We will ensure up to date contact details for the professionals working with the child and family are provided to the designated safeguarding leads as required.